Dentistry While Asleep

 Over 50% of the people in the U.S. don’t go to a dentist on a regular basis, the major reason is because they are absolutely frightened.
 We have heard it all, but the fact is you will eventually need a dentist someday.
 The longer you wait, the worse the condition gets and the more expensive it will be to fix what ails you.

 The Smile and Implant Center has been performing “Dentistry While Asleep” for the past 12 years safely and comfortably.
-That is, anesthesia administered by a medical board certified anesthesiologist, Dr. Jeff Sklar.
-Dr. Harry Harcsztark performs all work at our Kearny, NJ office.
+That is, anesthesia administered by a medical board certified anesthesiologist, Dr. Jonathan Mendia.
 The Smile and Implant Center has a special suite fully equipped and State Board inspected and certified to comply with all the requirements necessary to perform dentistry under anesthesia.
 So while you snooze, your dental work is performed, completed and painless.

 Most phases of dentistry including cosmetic makeovers and reconstruction, crowns and bridges, root canals, periodontics (gum treatment), cleanings and fillings can be performed while asleep.
-Dr. Mendel Markowitz, Oral Surgeon, N.J.
-Spec.
-Permit #3778, is also on staff at The Smile and Implant Center and takes care of all the oral surgery including wisdom teeth under IV Sedation whenever requested.
+Dr. Jonathan Mendia is an Assistant Clinical Professor of Dental Anesthesia at Rutgers University School of Dental Medicine, and he is certified in Basic Life Support (BLS), Pediatric Advanced Life Support (PALS), and Advanced Cardiac Life Support (ACLS).
+He is on the staff at The Smile and Implant Center and takes care of all the oral surgery including wisdom teeth under IV Sedation whenever requested.

 So, if you fall into this category of the deathly fearful or are a busy business or corporate executive where time is often a major concern, having all your dentistry completed in one location and in one or two long sessions may be the answer.
 There is salvation!